 2. Thucydides described and examined an asymmetric conflict involving a democratic sea power fighting against an authoritarian land power.
-The United States today, long accustomed to seeing itself as the world's leading democracy, faces strategic challenges from authoritarian Eurasian land powers, including China, Iran, and Russia.
 What lessons can be taken from the study of Thucydides that would provide strategic guidance to American political and military decisionmakers?